python/cpython/Parser/pegen/vmreadme.md

 ### Operations for start rules only

-- `OP_SUCCESS(action)` -- call the action given by the argument, and exit the VM with its return value as result.
+- `OP_SUCCESS` -- exit the VM with the first collected value as result.

-- `OP_FAILURE` -- report a syntax error and exit the VM.
+- `OP_FAILURE` -- report a syntax error and exit the VM with a NULL result.

 ### Looping operations